FDSN/OBS-standards/other/msmod_drift_addition.md

 # Project for clock correction in msmod

-We would like to add piecewise-linear clock correction as an option to `msmod`.
+We would like to add clock correction as an option to `msmod`.
 Data providers could use this to correct instrument times with a known drift, as is the case for ocean-bottom seismometers where the instrument-reference offset is measured before and after deployment.

 ## Command line addition